 Beautiful landscapes for those who like nature

 Most of Northern New York State is characterized both by agricultural and forested rural communities, and by small and medium-sized cities and their surrounding suburbs located along major transportation corridors.
 The real estate market in Upstate New York can vary a lot, from single-family houses to condos in the bigger cities, or villas on lake shores.
-Upstate New York continues to boast low crime rates, high educational prospects, and readily affordable daily essentials.

 A few important cities

 Buffalo is the second-largest city in New York State (after NYC), with a population of 254,290 people.
-It is located on the Eastern end of Lake Erie, close to the Canadian border with Southern Ontario.
+It is located on the eastern end of Lake Erie, close to the Canadian border with Southern Ontario.
 The city has historically been an important economic center for the Western New York region, thanks first to the use of the Erie Canal, and later the implementation of several big companies headquarters in the area.
-The city is divided into five districts, each composed of several neighborhoods, with various recent redevelopment and the establishment of mixed-use projects.
-Buffalo is also home to Performing arts and music facilities, including over 20 theater companies, as well as cultural institutions and famous festivals.
+The city is divided into five districts, each composed of several neighborhoods, with various recent redevelopments and the establishment of mixed-use projects.
+Buffalo is also home to performing arts and music facilities, including over 20 theater companies, as well as cultural institutions and famous festivals.
 For sports fans, Buffalo has two major professional sports teams: the Buffalo Sabres (National Hockey League) and the Buffalo Bills (National Football League).
 There are also over 180 parks and recreational centers in the area.
 The University of Buffalo is the largest public university in New York, bringing a young and active population to the city.

 Syracuse is the fifth-most populous city in the state, and the economic and educational hub of Central New York.
-Major crossroads between the Erie Canal, its branch canals and the railway network, Syracuse is home to the most renowned universities campuses, as well as museums and art galleries, festivals… In Central New York, the median existing-home price for all housing types in April 2021 was $341,600, up 19.1% from April 2020 ($286,800), proving that there is still room for a growing market in the area.
+Major crossroads between the Erie Canal, its branch canals and the railway network, Syracuse is home to the most renowned university campuses, as well as museums and art galleries, festivals… In Central New York, the median existing-home price for all housing types in April 2021 was $341,600, up 19.1% from April 2020 ($286,800), proving that there is still room for a growing market in the area.
 Syracuse is a comfortable place to live, and the metro area continues to enjoy more improvements.
 Convenience is a major advantage of life in the city, with a city center accessible within 20 minutes from desirable suburbs, including places like Manlius, Baldwinsville and Liverpool.
 Single-family detached homes are the most common housing type in Syracuse, as expected in middle-sized cities that offer more space than big megalopolis like the Big Apple.
 But there are also many more apartments than would be expected in a city this size, mostly thanks to the demand from students from Syracuse University.

-Albany, on the west bank of the Hudson River, benefits from being New York state’s capital, meaning it is an important Government city that constitutes the economic and cultural core of the Capital District with many amenities like parks, museums, culture, higher education… Albany is famous for its specific architecture, incorporating many Dutch, and later English, influences.
+Albany, on the west bank of the Hudson River, benefits from being New York State’s capital, meaning it is an important government city that constitutes the economic and cultural core of the Capital District with many amenities like parks, museums, culture, higher education… Albany is famous for its specific architecture, incorporating many Dutch, and later English influences.
 Albany hosts a relatively young population, and a strong, stable job market thanks to the Tech Valley, a marketing name for the eastern part of New York State, encompassing Albany, the Capital District, and the Hudson Valley to promote the area as a high-tech competitor to regions like the Silicon Valley.
 It is a fairly walkable city.
 Some of the best neighborhoods in Albany are Pine Hills, Campus Area, Delaware Avenue, Delmar, and many more!
 There are a total of 36 neighborhoods in the city, leaving plenty of room for you to find the perfect location for your home.